-Sharon Kristjanson is the founder and owner of SVK Intercultural, a consulting firm specializing in skill development for growing leaders.
+Sharon Kristjanson is the founder of SVK Intercultural, a consulting firm specializing in skill development for growing leaders.
 Sharon’s proprietary workshop—Engaging with Difference®—provides a blueprint for working with different viewpoints constructively.
 Sharon’s passion is rooted in helping people expand their capacity to work with differences, develop nuanced understanding of complex narratives, and elevate their collaborative efforts.

 Over the course of her career, Sharon has launched many successful initiatives in both corporate and non-profit arenas with viable, long-term results.
 In addition to having launched and managed a non-profit organization called Connecting Cultures Through Understanding, for which she received the David Kellum Award, Sharon also brought stronger communication skills into the financial institutions where she worked.
 Early in her career she worked in corporate and investment banking, and in that realm she was drawn to issues of how to enhance collaboration.